DomBom16/zenif/docs/modules/cli.md

     app.run()
 ```

-### Setting Up ZSH Commands for Your Users
+### Using install() for Development

-The CLI module comes with a handy method that let's your users install the given file as a symlink that can be run from anywhere.
+The CLI module comes with a handy method that lets you install the given file as a symlink that can be run from anywhere.
 By using the `app.install()` method within your script, the targeted `Applet` will now show the `install` command.
-When run, users will be brought through an quick and simple installation flow.
+When run, you will be brought through an quick and simple installation flow.

 > **Important**
-> This is intended for small packages that don't wish to upload to a package manager.
-The `install()` method does not replace the functionality of a package manager.
+> This is intended for development use only.
+Do not use `install()` in production environments.

 ```python
 from zenif.cli import Applet